Apollo Theater Archive Project

 Ain’t Nothing Like the Real Thing: How the Apollo Theater Shaped American Entertainment

 The first exhibition to explore the Apollo Theater’s seminal impact on American popular culture was organized by the Smithsonian’s National Museum of African American History and Culture (NMAAHC) in association with the Apollo Theater and in celebration of the Apollo’s 75th anniversary season in 2009-2010.

 It examined the rich history and cultural significance of the legendary Harlem Theater, tracing the story from its origins as a segregated burlesque hall to starring role at the epicenter of African American entertainment and American popular culture.
 Nearly all forms of entertainment - comedy, swing, jazz, rock ‘n roll, soul, hip hop, and more - were welcomed on the Apollo stage.
-Serving as a place where African American performers could start and advance their careers, the Apollo helped to launch some of the best-known names in entertainment: dancers Charles “Cholly” Atkins, Sammy Davis, Jr, and Bill “Bojangles” Robinson, bandleaders Cab Calloway and Duke Ellington, comedians Redd Foxx and Jackie “Moms” Mabley, and musicians ranging from Louis Armstrong, James Brown, and Lionel Hampton to Billie Holiday, Aretha Franklin, and The Jackson Five.
+Serving as a place where African American performers could start and advance their careers, the Apollo helped to launch some of the best-known names in entertainment: dancers Charles “Cholly” Atkins, Sammy Davis Jr., and Bill “Bojangles” Robinson, bandleaders Cab Calloway and Duke Ellington, comedians Redd Foxx and Jackie “Moms” Mabley, and musicians and singers ranging from Louis Armstrong, James Brown, and Lionel Hampton to Billie Holiday, Aretha Franklin, and The Jackson Five.

 The Exhibition was on view at the museum's gallery in the Smithsonian's National Museum of American History from April 23, 2010 through August 29, 2010.